Close New Hampshire Senate primary tests direction of GOP

 Many of the same dynamics swirling around the former president are at work in New Hampshire’s 2nd Congressional District, where pro-Trump candidate Bob Burns is among several Republicans vying for the party’s nomination to face five-term incumbent Democratic Rep. Annie Kuster.

-In New Hampshire’s other congressional district, which encompasses Manchester and the southeastern part of the state, several Republicans are vying to challenge Democratic Rep. Chris Pappas, who could also face a potentially close general election reelection contest — once he learns who his opponent will be.
+And they were at work in New Hampshire’s other congressional district, which encompasses Manchester and the southeastern part of the state.
+Several Republicans vied to challenge Democratic Rep. Chris Pappas, who could also face a potentially close general election reelection contest.

-The GOP field includes former TV broadcaster Gail Huff Brown, wife of Scott Brown, a former U.S. senator from Massachusetts and ambassador to New Zealand during the Trump administration.
-Also running is Matt Mowers, who won the district’s congressional 2020 Republican nomination and was a Trump administration State Department adviser.
+Karoline Leavitt, who worked in Trump’s White House’s press office and has also campaigned with Republican Texas Sen. Ted Cruz, declared victory late Tuesday, though The Associated Press has yet to declare a winner in the race.

-But the candidate closest to Trump may be Karoline Leavitt, who worked in his White House’s press office and has also campaigned with Republican Texas Sen. Ted Cruz.
+Leavitt said she was “sending a strong and clear message to the Washington, D.C., establishment, and our Democratic opponent that our votes cannot be bought, our conservative voices can not be silenced.”

-“Her compass always points to Trump,” said Dante Scala, a University of New Hampshire political science professor.
-He added, in reference to the former president’s “Make America Great Again” campaign slogan, “She, in a very kind of crisp, sharp, confident way, will say the most MAGA thing that can be said in any situation.”
+The GOP field included former TV broadcaster Gail Huff Brown, wife of Scott Brown, a former U.S. senator from Massachusetts and ambassador to New Zealand during the Trump administration.
+Also running was Matt Mowers, who won the district’s congressional 2020 Republican nomination and was a Trump administration State Department adviser.
+Mowers conceded via Twitter, writing “unfortunately, tonight’s results did not go our way.”

 Weissert reported from Washington.